Raymond Unwin: Early years

 Raymond Unwin was born in Rotherham, Yorkshire and grew up in Oxford, after his father sold up his business and moved there to study.
 He was educated at Magdalen College School, Oxford.
-In 1884 he become an apprentice engineer for Stavely Iron & Coal Company near Chesterfield.
+In 1884 he returned to the North to become an apprentice engineer for Stavely Iron & Coal Company near Chesterfield.

 Unwin had become interested in social issues at an early age and was inspired by the lectures and ideals of John Ruskin and William Morris.
 In 1885 he moved to Manchester and became secretary of Morris's local Socialist League.
 He wrote articles for the League's newspaper and spoke on street corners for its cause and for the Labour Church.
 He also became a close friend of the socialist philosopher Edward Carpenter, whose Utopian community ideas led to his developing a small commune at Millthorpe near Sheffield.

 In 1887 he returned to Staveley Iron as an engineer, working on development of mining townships and various other buildings, and joined the Sheffield Socialist Society.

-In 1893 he married Ethel Parker and formed an architectural partnership with her brother, Richard Barry Parker in Buxton, Derbyshire, three years later.
+In 1893 he married Richard Barry Parker's sister Ethel, and formed a partnership in 1896 based in Buxton, Derbyshire.
 The partners preferred the simple vernacular style and made it their aim to improve housing standards for the working classes.
 They were also members of the Northern Art Worker's Guild and were close friends of Edgar Wood (1860–1935) the leading Arts and Crafts architect in the North of England and a founding member of the group.